seanslma/maki/DevOps/Kubernetes/k8s/Certificate.md

 https://kubernetes.io/docs/reference/access-authn-authz/certificate-signing-requests/

+Kubernetes can be configured to certificate rotation.
+However, there are cases the certificate rotation does not work.
+In this situation, we need to check and renew the certificates manually.

+If not mentioned specifically, all the following commands are executed in the k8s master node.

 ## Cert types
 There are two types of certs in kubernetes
 - `kubeadm` for master、etcd: renew via `kubeadm alpha certs renew all`